HSLdevcom/digitransit-site/pages/en/developers/apis/4-realtime-api/vehicle-positions/index.md

 ---

-Navigator server connects to HSL Live server (Real-time API of high frequency positioning) and consumes messages about vehicle locations in real-time.
-This information is stored in memory and provided to clients requesting for it.
+The Navigator server connects to the HSL Live server (Real-time API of high frequency positioning) and consumes messages about vehicle locations in real time.
+This information is stored in memory and provided to clients requesting it.

-The provided information can be used to draw vehicles on map.
+The provided information can be used to draw vehicles on a map.

 ## API Documentation

-HSL provides an open API for a publish-subscribe access to vehicle movements in real-time.
-All vehicles should publish a message once per second, and mobile apps can subscribe to receive the messages that are relevant to them based on mode of transport, route/line number, map region etc. The syntax that specifies a subscription and that filters the messages is the MQTT topic structure of the API.
+HSL provides an open API for publish-subscribe access to vehicle movements in real time.
+All vehicles should publish a message once per second, and apps can subscribe to receive the messages that are relevant to them based on mode of transport, route/line number, map region etc. The syntax that specifies a subscription and that filters the messages is the MQTT topic structure of the API.

 The API definition is mostly stable, but the data still comes from old systems.
 The new passenger information system should be in production soon.
 This is why some data is currently missing and shown as "XXX".
 Also, messages are published once every 1 to 30 seconds, depending on the source systems.